kurt-rhee/kurt-rhee.github.io/_posts/2024-02-04-so-you-want-to-be-a-pv-performance-engineer.md

  * Past experience in another renewables field such as wind.
  * Past experience in another solar sub-field such as residential, or commercial.
  * Experience with AutoCAD and Excel.
+ * Experience with Python.
+ * A contribution to the open source pvlib library.
  * A well researched cover letter.